iFrame

 Let’s build and execute the “iFrameDef” example.

-- Drag an “iframe” widget to the canvas, and arrange it as shown below.
+• Drag an “iframe” widget onto the canvas and arrange it as shown below.

-- Double-click the “iframe” widget to configure the properties.
+• Double-click the “iframe” widget to configure its properties.
 Provide a name for the control.
-Provide the URL for the “iframe” source.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the widget and not make any selection.
-Select the checkbox to show the “iframe” border during runtime.
+Enter the URL for the “iframe” source.
+Select the “Hide” checkbox to hide the widget at runtime.
+Select the “Read-Only” checkbox to view the widget without making any selections.
+Select the checkbox to show the “iframe” border at runtime.

-- Double-click the “iframe” widget to configure the “Styling” properties.
-Provide the pixel value for the “iframe” width and height.
+• Double-click the “iframe” widget to configure the “Styling” properties.
+Enter the pixel values for the “iframe” width and height.
 Click the Save button.

-- Double-click the “iframe” widget to configure the “Globalize” properties.
+• Double-click the “iframe” widget to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
-Click the Save button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
+Finally, click the Save button.

-- Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+• Save the Form Definition.
+Select the Actions - Create Form Instance menu option.
+Generate a new Form Instance, then select the check box to edit it.

-- The Form is rendered to the user as below.
+• The Form is rendered for the user as shown below.

 Definition Sample: